quantum-quant/shapes_drawing_fun/README.md

 ## Demo of key features for the software
-**See the jupyter notebook which you can yourself; or the HTML file for better read-only viewing experience**
+**See the jupyter notebook which you can run yourself; or the HTML file for better read-only viewing experience**

 ```python
 import numpy as np